Judgement – “Blogging isn’t a Real Job”

-So next time someone responds to your answer that your a blogger with condescending laughter or other impolite comment, just remind yourself that it is coming out of ignorance.
+So next time someone responds to your answer that your a blogger with condescending laughter or another impolite comment, just remind yourself that it is coming out of ignorance.

 It takes gumption to leave a job in pursuit of freelance work.
-It also takes A LOT of hard work and dedication to grow your own business.
+It also takes A LOT of hard work and dedication to growing your own business.
 Blogging is not for everyone – if you can do it, you enjoy it and have found success then that’s amazing.
-We need more support so lets empower each other!
+We need more support so let’s empower each other!

 Last Updated on